edgio-docs/edgio-docs/guides/webapp_cdn_getting_started.md

 In the `src` folder, there are the following files:

-- `service-worker.ts`: prefetches content and stores in cache,
+- `service-worker.ts`: prefetches content and stores in cache
-- `route-handler.ts`: implements caching rules,
+- `route-handler.ts`: implements caching rules
-- `cache.ts`: contains values applied to caching rules in `route-handler.ts`,
+- `cache.ts`: contains values applied to caching rules in `route-handler.ts`
-- `routes.ts`: routes to be cached and prefetched are defined, as well as what to pass through without modification and what to serve up as static content,
+- `routes.ts`: routes to be cached and prefetched are defined, as well as what to pass through without modification and what to serve up as static content
-- `browser.ts`: entry point for the `main.js` javascript bundle which is added to the window.
+- `browser.ts`: entry point for the `main.js` javascript bundle which is added to the window

 ## Configure Caching